Munduk in Bali – 11 Incredible Things To Do (2025)

 1. Munduk Waterfalls Trek

-Munduk Bali is home to so many beautiful waterfalls, some near the centre of Munduk Village and some a little further afield.
+Munduk in Bali is home to so many beautiful waterfalls, some near the centre of Munduk Village and some a little further afield.

 One of the most popular things to do when chasing waterfalls is the epic Munduk Waterfalls Trek which takes you to four gorgeous waterfalls and takes roughly 3-5 hours depending on how long you spend at each waterfall.